paulinho-16/MEIC-TVVS/assignments/assignment1.md

 This vulnerability exposes a private variable, allowing someone from the outside to modify the instance unintentionally.

-This can be avoided by creating a `Deep Copy` of the object, which was done by replacing the *getters* and *setters* for the Date variables for *Deep Copies*.
+This can be avoided by creating a *deep copy* of the object, which was done by replacing the *getters* and *setters* for the Date variables for *Deep Copies*.

 Before: